 Value – the lower price point of the Intel Core i5 series translates into better value for many consumers, especially if your application does not take advantage of the performance advantages outlined above.

-Quad Core – Though lacking the Hyperthreading feature of the i7, all Core i5 processors still have four physical cores, making it great for mid-level multitasking and applications not specifically optimized to access virtual cores.
+Six Cores+ – Though lacking some of those additional features of the i7 outlined above, all Core i5 processors have at least six physical cores, making them great for mid-level multitasking and applications not specifically optimized to access virtual cores.

 Best for: mid level gaming, home office applications, most photo editing, audio manipulation